American White Pelicans: Florida’s Other Snowbird

 Migration and Habitat

 Unlike brown pelicans, which are year-round Florida residents, American white pelicans migrate to Florida during the winter.
-During the winter months, they are usually found along the coastlines.
-Despite migratory maps, populations of white pelicans have been reported near lakes throughout Polk County.
+During the winter months, they are usually found along the coast and in our inland lakes, rivers, and wetlands.
+Squadrons of American white pelicans have been reported on lakes throughout Polk County.
+They can be especially frequent along the Winter Haven Chain of Lakes, in the wetlands at Circle B Bar Reserve, and seen soaring overhead anywhere in the county.

-American white pelicans often reside near double-crested cormorants.
-Although they hunt mostly different fish at different depths, they often forage together.
+American white pelicans are often observed with double-crested cormorants, anhingas, and pie-billed grebes in Polk County.
+Although the variety of bird species target different fish at different depths, they often forage together.
 From time to time, the two birds even nest together in the same nesting colonies.
 American white pelicans do not breed or nest while they are visiting Florida.
+Their breeding grounds are found in the northern part of the Western USA and in Canada.

 Diet and Behavior